Electron-phonon coupling in magnetic materials using the local spin density approximation: Physical properties and electron-phonon quantities

 Inspecting the density of states close to the Fermi level for each compound in Fig.~\ref{DOS}, we note that for Fe the spin up channel (majority) is 2.3 times larger than the spin down channel (minority), see Fig.~\ref{DOS}(a), while the opposite behavior is found for Ni where the spin down (minority) channel is 7.6 times larger, see Fig.~\ref{DOS}(b).
-This is a well-known effect linked to the d-band filling.
+This is a well-known effect linked to the $d$-band filling.
 Thus, the differences in the spin-resolved electron-phonon coupling strength $\lambda^\sigma$ between the two spin channels for Fe and Ni are mainly related to Fermi-level nesting and the density of states at the Fermi level.
 Our results for the electron-phonon coupling strength of Fe compare well with those obtained in Ref.~\cite{Moseni2024}.

 We also compute the Eliashberg spectral functions and show the result in Fig.~\ref{fig:a2F}.
 We see in Fig.~\ref{fig:a2F}(a) that the Fe spin majority channel is the dominant contribution for most of the energy range.
 In contrast, for Ni the spin minority dominates throughout and the spin majority is negligible, see Fig. ~\ref{fig:a2F}(b).
-This important difference is due to the density of states at the fermi level in Ni, see Fig.~\ref{DOS}.
-Using the $\alpha^2F^{\sigma}(\omega)$, we evaluate the $\omega_\mathrm{log}$ and compute the $T_{\rm c}$ with the Allen-Dynes formula.
-In doing so, we need to provide a reasonable value for the semi-empirical Coulomb potential $\mu^*$.
-Typical values range between 0.1 and 0.2 in the literature ~\cite{Kawamura2020,Lilia2022,Bercx2025} and we choose $\mu^* = 0.13$ here.
-We find critical temperatures of 0.02~K and 0.01~K respectively for Fe and Ni (see Table~\ref{tab-lambda}), showing the absence of Eliashberg superconductivity even if the pairing would not be affected by the internal magnetization.
-Performing a scan from $\mu^* = 0.1-0.2$ we find that in the case of Fe, the $T_{c}$ ranges from 0.13 to 0~K while in the case of Ni $T_c$ ranges from 0.06 to 0~K. We note that magnetism could lead to a larger effective $\mu^*$ since it needs to account for the Coulomb potential and spin fluctuations~\cite{Kawamura2020}, which would further decrease $T_{\rm c}$, even within Eliashberg theory.

-The results obtained on the $T_{\rm c}$ of Fe and Ni are compatible with ambient pressure experiments, which never show a superconducting transition.
-Fe may show a superconducting transition at very low temperature $T_c \leq 2$~K under high pressure~\cite{Shimizu2001,Jaccard2002}.
+This important difference is due to the density of states at the Fermi level in Ni, see Fig.~\ref{DOS}.
+Recently, some authors have explored phonon-mediated superconductivity in magnetic systems by means of the mass enhancement $\lambda$ and the Eliashberg spectral function~\cite{Zhang2025}.
+Although the validity of using the Allen-Dyne formula~\cite{Allen1975} in magnetic materials has not yet been demonstrated, we report superconducting results for the non-magnetic and magnetic cases in Supplementary Material S7~\cite{MCA2025}.
+In both cases and for both materials, we find a vanishing superconducting temperature in agreement with experimental observation.